stefanoleggio/stefanoleggio/README.md

 # Hi, I'm Stefano :wave:
 ## About me
 - 🎓 Bachelor in Computer Engineering @unipd
-- 📚 I'm Currently master student in ICT Engineering @unipd
+- 📚 I'm currently master student in ICT Engineering @unipd
-- 💻 Mobile and web developer for fun
+- 💻 Mobile and Web Developer for fun
 - 🎯 Focus on Cybersecurity and Data Science

 ## My Github stats